Three-state coherent control using narrowband and passband sequences: Pulse sequence design

-\section{pulse sequence design}
+\section{Pulse sequence design}

-In this section, we illustrate to construct the composite pulses sequences in the three-level system.
-For the design of the BB sequence, the detailed scheme has been proposed in Ref.~\cite{PhysRevA.105.042414}, so here we emphatically investigate the NB and PB sequences.
-In the following, we adopt two kinds of modulation methods: the strength modulation and the phase modulation, and take specific pulse number to demonstrate the design procedure of the pulse sequence.
-For a certain modulation, we assume for simplicity that all parameters except the modulation ones are fixed.
+In this section, we demonstrate how to design various kinds of CP sequences in the three-state system.
+Two modulation techniques, the strength and phase modulations, are adopted in the design procedure.
+For a certain modulation, all parameters are fixed except for the modulation one.